lzxindustries/lzxtm/docs/modules/factors.md

 ## Overview

 Factors is a triple four-quadrant multiplier and modulator.
 It's specifically designed for the LZX patchable video standard of 0 to +1v.
-Use it to adjust image contrast or predictably control the transforms of vector graphics.
+Use it to modulate amplitudes, adjust image contrast, or predictably control the transforms of vector graphics.

-For video images and patterns, Factors is a symmetrical contrast adjuster.
-The contrast adjustment is centered on the mid-gray value of 0.5 volts: a "fade to gray".
+For video images and patterns, Factors is an amplitude modulator and symmetrical contrast adjuster.
+The scaling operation is centered on the mid-gray value of 0.5 volts: a "fade to gray".
 The ability to simultaneously set the black point and white point with a single voltage controllable parameter opens up interesting visual possibilities.

 For XY vector graphics, Factors allows transforms (position, rotation, scale) to be centered on the raster or oscillographic figure.
-An ordinary one-quadrant multiplier or voltage controlled amplifier would perform transforms around a corner of the figure.
+An ordinary one- or two-quadrant multiplier or voltage controlled amplifier would perform transforms around a corner of the figure.
 An ordinary four-quadrant multiplier would perform transforms around the center of the figure, but would require bipolar voltages throughout the patch.
+Factors is the solution for centered transforms of unipolar signals such as video ramps.

 ### Legacy

-Factors both simplifies and extends the functionality of the Fader submodule of Bridge.
+Factors both simplifies and extends the functionality of the Cadet X Multiplier, and of the Expedition series module Bridge.
 The "fade to gray" paradigm echoes the behavior of the historic Sandin Image Processor, while avoiding the challenges imposed by the bipolar video signals of the IP.

 ---